HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Methodology

 where each $\mathbf{b}_k \in \mathbb{R}^4$ is the coordinates of a detected bounding box and $c_k \in \{1,\ldots,C\}$ denotes the predicted object class.
 The standard approach for multi-dataset training is to minimize the detection loss computed across all datasets, which can be written as

-where $Y_j^i$ denotes labels and $\ell(\cdot)$ combines classification and bounding box regression losses.
-However, optimizing this joint loss across domains with distinct visual characteristics often leads the model to converge toward domain-agnostic representations that fail to capture domain-specific cues.
-This results in a representation collapse, in which shared parameters encode overly generic features, reducing the ability of the model to preserve the discriminative information required for accurate detection in less-represented or visually distinct domains.
-Therefore, the model performs poorly when applied to datasets with non-dominant distributions or domain-specific object appearances.
+where $Y_j^i$ denotes the ground-truth labels and $\ell(\cdot)$ combines classification and bounding box regression losses.
+While this objective is effective for standard object detection, optimizing it across heterogeneous domains often encourages the model to learn domain-agnostic representations that overlook important domain-specific characteristics.
+As a result, the shared parameters tend to encode overly generic features, limiting the model's ability to adapt to visually distinct or under-represented domains and ultimately degrading detection performance.
+Another limitation of conventional detection architectures is their reliance on a single set of shared parameters to process data from diverse sources.
+Such a design restricts the model's capacity to capture domain-specific patterns and fine-grained spatial variations that are critical for robust detection across domains.
+In addition, most existing detection frameworks are designed for a fixed set of object categories, preventing them from recognizing unseen classes during inference.

-Moreover, traditional architectures commonly use a fixed, shared set of parameters to uniformly process data from diverse sources, disregarding variations at both the domain and local scene levels.
-This approach overlooks the distinctive domain-level characteristics and fine-grained spatial patterns within images, limiting the model capacity for targeted specialization.
-Additionally, existing detection frameworks generally assume a closed and static set of object categories, thereby limiting their capability to identify novel categories not present during the training.

-To systematically address these challenges, we introduce a Hierarchical Modular Routing Network (HMR-Net), which is designed to support domain-aware and region-aware specialization through structured expert assignment as shown in Fig. \ref{exp-assign} (right).
-HMR-Net produces clear clusters in the latent space, where experts are consistently aligned with dataset characteristics.
-The framework of HMR-Net is shown in Fig. \ref{arch}.
+To address these challenges, we propose a Hierarchical Modular Routing Network (HMR-Net) that enables domain- and region-aware specialization through structured expert assignment, as illustrated in Fig.~\ref{exp-assign} (right).
+Unlike conventional MoEs, HMR-Net produces well-separated latent clusters, with experts specializing in different datasets and domains.
+The overall architecture is shown in Fig.~\ref{arch}.